Wood Destroying Insect Report (WDIR) Accreditation

 The North Carolina Pest Management Association has developed a state-of-the-art training program created to specifically train wood-destroying insect inspection professionals in North Carolina.
 The Wood-Destroying Insect Report (WDIR) Accreditation Program prepares each trainee to properly identify past or current infestations of wood-destroying insects.

 When buying, selling or simply protecting your property, be sure to ask for an NCPMA Accredited Inspector and be sure your completed inspection report bears his/her personalized seal.
-Order your stamp at the button below.
+Order your stamp at this link or at the button below.

 About the Program